Madonna Swan

-Madonna Mary Swan-Abdalla (September 12, 1928 – 1993) was a Lakota woman.
-Born on the Cheyenne River Sioux Reservation in South Dakota, Madonna Swan prevailed over extreme difficulties including the Native American tuberculosis epidemic of the 20th century to lead a fulfilled life.
-She overcame the terrible conditions of socio-economic deprivation, restricted education, poor health care, and confinement to the Indian tuberculosis sanatorium and the reservation, to attend college, become a Head Start teacher, marry, raise a child, and be named Native American Woman of the Year.
-Madonna Swan became an inspiration to both Native and non-Native women.

-In the autobiographical narrative Madonna Swan: A Lakota Woman's Story as told through the author Mark St. Pierre, Madonna Swan relates the stories of her life.
+Madonna Mary Swan-Abdalla (September 12, 1928 – 1993) was a Lakota woman best known for her autobiographical narrative, Madonna Swan: A Lakota Woman's Story, as told through the author Mark St. Pierre.

-Early life
+Early life and education

-Swan was born on the Cheyenne River Reservation to Lakota, Western Sioux parents in 1928.
+Swan was born on the Cheyenne River Indian Reservation to Lakota parents in 1928.
 She was the fifth child of ten, of which only five survived to adulthood.
-Makoka Winge' Win (Goes Around The World Woman) was her Indian name given to her by her father.
-Her parents, James Hart Swan and Lucy Josephine High Pine-Swan were born around the turn of the 20th century.
-Madonna's father James completed education at both Chilocco Indian Agricultural School, an Indian school in Oklahoma, where he would have been taught a skilled trade geared toward agriculture, and two years at Haskell Indian College, which was the equivalent to a junior college.
-For the first five years of her life the Swan family lived with Madonna's paternal great-uncle, known as Grandpa Puts On His Shoes, or Grandpa Puts for short.
-American Indian elders of the age cohort of Grandpa Puts (born before 1900) were alive during the nomadic days before the Indian victory and defeat of Custer at Little Big Horn and the subsequent final Indian confinement on Indian reservations.
-Madonna Swan's childhood was filled with beliefs and customs of the traditional Indian lifestyle.
-She relates a story of being cured of warts with the rubbing of a raw potato on them, applied by her father.
+Her father gave her the Lakota name Makoka Winge’ Win (lit.
+'Goes Around The World Woman').
+Her parents, James Hart Swan and Lucy Josephine High Pine-Swan, were born around the turn of the 20th century.
+James completed education at both Chilocco Indian Agricultural School, an Indian school in Oklahoma, where he would have been taught a skilled trade geared toward agriculture, and two years at Haskell Indian College, which was the equivalent to a junior college.

-Boarding school and disease
+For the first five years of her life, the Swan family lived with Madonna's paternal great-uncle, known as Grandpa Puts On His Shoes, or Grandpa Puts for short.
+The family preserved traditional Lakota beliefs and customs of the traditional Indian lifestyle.

-Madonna attended Immaculate Conception a Catholic boarding school in Stephan, South Dakota.
-She expressed great pleasure in attending school and participated on the basketball team.
-It was at this school in the fall of 1943 were Madonna first learned that some of her classmates had tuberculosis.
-She became aware of the disease as did the school staff after several girls developed coughs and chest pain, weight loss, and hemorrhaging.
-Several girls died from what was termed quick consumption.
-Madonna herself manifested the symptoms of TB.
+Swan attended Immaculate Conception, a Catholic boarding school in Stephan, South Dakota.
+She expressed great pleasure in attending school and played on the basketball team.
+In the fall of 1943, Swan learned that some of her classmates had tuberculosis (TB).
+Several girls died from what was termed "quick consumption".